core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as keys {#container-with-sid}

-CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta or to a SID preceded by the CBOR tag 99.
+CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta or to a SID preceded by the CBOR tag 42.

-// RFC Ed.: replace 99 by the allocated CBOR tag.

 Delta values are computed as follows: